alvineebai/Alvine-kubernetes/00-cluster-setup/readme.md

 ### How to use Killercoda kubernetes playgrounds

 **Note:** A recommended prerequisite to using Killercoda is to have a Github account.
-If you are at this level of the class, you should have an account!
+If you are at this level of the class, you should have an account.
 1- In your browser, go to the Killercoda official website at [https://killercoda.com/]().
 2- Click on Playgrounds.
 3- Select the latest Kubernetes playground (Kubernetes 1.32 at the moment of writing this documentation).